gravitational/workshop/docker.md

 ```

-We can use `-p` flag to forward port on the host to the port 5000 inside the container:
+We can use `-p` flag to forward a port on the host to the port 5000 inside the container:

 ```bash